skellis46/slipbox/improvisation and the threshold of the self.md

 – Lisa Nelson [in @despain-2014-landscape p.39]

+- Gallagher, S., & Varga, S. (2020).
+Meshed Architecture of Performance as a Model of Situated Cognition.
+Frontiers in Psychology, 11. https://doi.org/10.3389/fpsyg.2020.02140 -- tricky the extent to which what KC and I were doing as to whether or not to label it as a 'skill'? -- so much of this research is on skilled performance -- goal oriented vs autotelic are different distinctions.
+And this sends the research into quite distinct fields or trajectories.
+"Just because skillful action is usually pre-reflective, it does not have to be mindless” (Sutton et al., 2011, p.
+95). -- in Gallagher and Varga above (p.)

+for all intents and purposes we are bordering on doing nothing. the skill is peculiar ... it's almost as if what I am doing is akin to a case study that 'complicates' these other explorations of skill/performance?

 In this work with Katye, as each of us was dancing, we were not making something; we were dancing and being danced, and as we did this we passed backwards and forwards across the threshold of the self.

 ## The threshold and its conceptual neighbours